nikolaushuber/mimosa/docs/steps.md

 Assuming the variable `x` represents the sequence `1, 2, 3, 4, ...`, then
 `0 -> x` representes `0, 2, 3, 4, ...` while `0 fby x` represents `0, 1, 2, 3, 4, ...`.

+Both `->` and `fby` are right associative, and have a lower precedence than any of the arithmetic, logic, and comparison operators. `pre` is right associative and has the highest precedence of any operator in Mimosa.

 ### Step Application